• Home

 Mark S. Freedman, HBSC, MSC, MD, CSPQ, FAAN, FRCPC

-• Mark Freedman is a Professor of Medicine (Neurology) at the University of Ottawa; Senior Scientist at the Ottawa Hospital Research Institute; and Director of the Multiple Sclerosis Research Unit at the Ottawa Hospital-General Campus.
+• Mark Freedman is Professor of Medicine (Neurology) at the University of Ottawa, Senior Scientist at the Ottawa Hospital Research Institute and Director of the Multiple Sclerosis Research Unit at the Ottawa Hospital-General Campus.

 • Executive Director, MS Research Unit at the Ottawa Hospital